abhinav-kamoji/weather-cli/README.md

 #WeatherClI
-This is a Weather ClI
+This is a Weather forcast app